-The M2 Regional Capacity ProgramRCP improvement categories (ACE, ICE, and FAST) will combine projects into one application review and allocation process.
+The M2 RCP improvement categories (ACE, ICE, and FAST) will combine projects into one application review process.
 The programs of the CTFP will act as the project funding source.
 The consolidation of programs will help eliminate confusion among the various requirements and allow the greatest flexibility for programming projects.
-Other funding programs such as M2 Transit (Projects S, T, V, W, and WX) and AHRP have similar eligibility requirements, but OCTA will evaluate and approve these projects through a separate process.
+Other funding programs (Projects S, T, V, W, and X) have similar eligibility requirements, but OCTA will evaluate and approve these projects through a separate process.